ankitmishralive/AIBlogGen-AWS-Bedrock-Lambda-S3/README.md

 # End to End A.I Blog Generation with AWS Bedrock, AWS Lambda and S3 Storage

-This project is designed to generate a blog using AWS Bedrock's language model and store it in an S3 bucket.
-The architecture involves AWS Lambda, API Gateway, Bedrock, S3, and Postman as the API client for testing.
+This project is designed to generate a blog using AWS Bedrock's language model service, specifically leveraging Meta's LLama model (meta.llama3-70b-instruct-v1:0).
+The Overall architecture involves AWS Lambda, API Gateway, Bedrock, S3, and Postman as the API client for testing.

 ## Architecture